 النتائج 6-10 من 100

 ...
-Housing Administration (FHA), the entry of Fannie Mae and Freddie Mac in supporting LMI lending through credit ...
-Housing. in.
-Emerging.
-Markets.
-This section discusses housing microμnance in emerging-market nations: the institutional ...
+Housing Administration ( FHA ) , the entry of Fannie Mae and Freddie Mac in supporting LMI lending through credit ...
+Housing in Emerging Markets This section discusses housing microfinance in emerging - market nations : the ...

-... housing.
-The church's development foundation bought FINTESA, a Chilean μnance company, which was merged in 1983 with a bank to form Banco del Desarrollo.
-LMI lending for housing is μnanced by the bank using the two principal mortgage ...
+... housing .
+The church's development foundation bought FINTESA , a Chilean finance company , which was merged in 1983 with a bank to form Banco del Desarrollo .
+LMI lending for housing is financed by the bank using the two principal ...